leege8/PDF-Scraping/README.md

 ![image](https://github.com/leege8/Advanced-Relational-Database-Management/assets/124459825/9399abaf-967f-4838-923a-54e9078c5654)

 ### Part II.
 Develop Sequences, Triggers, functions, procedures and indexes to support daily operation.
-For details, please refer to attached code zip package.
+For details, please refer to attached SQL scripts.
 #### Inventory stock
 To ensure the inventory has sufficient stock through the daily operation, the system will automatically prompt a message as reminder for supplements when the inventory is low.
 Additionally, when the inventory quantities are updated as a result of new orders being placed or restocking, a summary information of each inventory item and its corresponding quantity will be automatically generated
 ```